The Giving Garden is committed to uplifting future changemakers in our local food system

 In partnership with Project YouthBuild, a 2nd-chance leadership program for young people in Alachua County, the Giving Garden offers an apprenticeship program to students interested in food system leadership.
 Giving Garden apprentices participate in lessons at our farm on a weekly basis throughout their school year.
 In addition to learning and working at our farm, apprentices take field trips to experience local players and impactful organizations in our food system.
 Students gain hands on seed-to-plate work experience and meet local leaders who teach apprentices about food justice.
 Our goal is to equip these young people with the skills, knowledge, and confidence to become leaders in our local food system and to help inspire our wider community to increase regional food sovereignty.

-Read our posts below for a look into what apprentices have been up to in the 2023-2024 season!
+Read our posts below for a look into what apprentices have been up to!

 Giving Garden apprentices learn how other local farms produce fresh food for our community.